Zuzuna54/Software-Factory/docs/local-dev/local-dev-without-docker.md

 If you encounter PostgreSQL connection errors:

-1. Verify PostgreSQL is running with `pg_ctl status`
+1. Verify PostgreSQL is running with `pg_ctl status` or `pg_isready`
 2. Check that the credentials in `.env.local` match your PostgreSQL setup
-3. Ensure your PostgreSQL is configured to accept connections from localhost
+3. Make sure the `software_factory` database exists
+4. Confirm the pgvector extension is installed with `SELECT * FROM pg_extension WHERE extname = 'vector';`

-### Redis Connection Issues
+### Vector Support Issues

-If you have trouble connecting to Redis:
+If you encounter errors related to vectors:

-1. Verify Redis is running with `redis-cli ping`
-2. Check Redis is listening on the port specified in `.env.local`
-3. Ensure no firewall is blocking the Redis port
+1. Check your pgvector version: `SELECT extversion FROM pg_extension WHERE extname = 'vector';`
+2. Make sure it's 0.8.0+ for `halfvec` support
+3. You may need to recreate the database or manually run the migration that converts vectors to halfvec